Celiac-Associated HLA-DQ Alpha 1 and DQ Beta 1 Medium-High Resolution DNA Typing, Blood

 Method Description Describes how the test is performed and provides a method-specific reference

-LABType applies Luminex technology to the reverse SSO DNA typing method.
+LABType applies Luminex technology to the reverse sequence-specific oligonucleotide (SSO) DNA typing method.
 First, target DNA is PCR-amplified using a group-specific primer.
-The PCR product is biotinylated, which allows it to be detected using R-Phycoerythrin-conjugated streptavidin.
+The PCR product is biotinylated, which allows it to be detected using R-phycoerythrin-conjugated streptavidin.
 The PCR product is denatured and allowed to rehybridize to complementary DNA probes conjugated to fluorescently coded microspheres.
 A flow analyzer identifies the fluorescent intensity of phycoerythrin on each microsphere.
 The HLA Class II allele or allele groups of the sample is determined by the positive and negative bead ID's using a computer software program.
 The assignment of the HLA typing is based on the reaction pattern compared to patterns associated with published HLA gene sequences.(Package insert: One Lambda, LABType SSO Typing)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.